lucidworks/apac-partnerkit-demo-starter/readme-lang/README-KO.md

 # Partner Demo Kit

-This is a Korean Translation based on original readme updated on Jan 17, 2021.<br>
+This is a Korean Translation based on original readme updated on Jul 28, 2021.<br>
 [English README.md is here](../README.md)

 **목차**